datagrok-ai/public/help/develop/admin/deploy/docker-compose.md

     docker-compose -f docker/localhost.docker-compose.yaml --project-name datagrok --profile all exec <service> /bin/sh
     ```

-5. Docker logs might take all your free disk space.
-If such situation have already taken place, add to the Docker daemon
+5. Docker logs might take up all your free disk space.
+If such a situation has already taken place, add to the Docker daemon
    configuration log properties.
-For more about configuring Docker log options you can refer
+For more about configuring Docker log options, you can refer
    to [the official documentation](https://docs.docker.com/config/containers/logging/local/#usage).

 ## Useful links